QuKunLab/APEC/README.md

     -s:        The project path.
     --cfile:   The cluster.csv file of a clustering method, e.g. $project/result/KNN_cluster_by_Accesson.csv
     --cluster: The target cluster for differential markers analysis, can be 0, 1, 2, …, or a batch of clusters like “0,2”.
     --vs:      vs which clusters users search differential markers for target cluster, e.g. “1,3”. default=all.
     --pvalue:  P-value threshold for differential markers, default=0.001.
     --fold:    Fold change cutoff of differential markers, default=2.
     --motif:   Whether to search differential motifs, default=no.
-    --gene:    Whether to search differential genes for, default=no.
+    --gene:    Whether to search differential genes, default=no.

 Output files: